Henchworm/readme-template/README.md

 # Rails Engine Lite
 > A Rails project that exposes API endpoints for a fictional Etsy clone.
 > This project is based on the schema of little-esty-shop, a previous project for the Turing School.
-That repo can be found [here](https://github.com/croixk/little-esty-shop)
+That repo can be found [here.](https://github.com/croixk/little-esty-shop)

 Rails Engine Lite is a backend Rails application that provides API endpoints related to merchants, items, and the items merchants sell.

-##Schema
+## Schema

 ![](https://i.imgur.com/xS4Z9ui.png)